neileverette/Synthetic-Users-for-the-Design-Process/article.md

 [visual of a step-by-step workflow with synthetic personas assisting at each stage {AI suggestion}]

-**this workflow turns weeks of iteration into hours, while improving depth and clarity**
+**This workflow turns weeks of iteration into hours, while improving depth and clarity**

 ---

-# why this matters and how to get started
+# Why this matters and how to get started

 Design depends on iteration, reflection, and perspective.
 The bottleneck has always been time between cycles and the manual effort required for each one.